digitalcredentials/credential-status-manager-git/README.md

 7. Select the *api* scope
 8. Click the *Create project access token* button
 9. Copy the generated token
-10. Use the token as the value for `repoAccessToken` in invocations of `createStatusManager` and `hasStatusAuthority`
+10. Use the token as the value for `repoAccessToken` in invocations of `createStatusManager` and `hasAuthority`
 11. Repeat these steps for `metaRepoName` and `metaRepoAccessToken`

 **\*Note:** At the time of this writing, group access tokens are only available in paid GitLab plans (i.e., Premium SaaS and Ultimate SaaS).
 Additionally, unlike other services, you cannot use the same access token for multiple repositories at this time (hence the need for `repoAccessToken` *and* `metaRepoAccessToken`).
 Finally, if you are unable to create access tokens, you are either on e free plan or you need to [enable project access token creation](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html#enable-or-disable-project-access-token-creation).